shravanasati/hydra/README.md

 <br>

 ## ⏩ Change Log
-The changes made in the latest version of hydra, *v2.0.1* are:
+The changes made in the latest version of hydra, *v2.2.0* are:

-- Made a separate 'list.go' file for the `list` command
-- CI build bug fix (redefined embed paths for licenses and gitignores)
+- Added flask (python web framework), C, C++, and ruby as language types for project initialisation
+- Improved web initialisation
+- Added support for Unilicense
+- Changed the hydra config directory

 View [CHANGELOG.md](CHANGELOG.md) for more information.

 <br>

 ## 🔖 Versioning
-*hydra* releases follow semantic versioning, where every release is in the *x.y.z* form, where:
+*hydra* releases follow semantic versioning, every release is in the *x.y.z* form, where:
 - *x* is the MAJOR version and is incremented when a backwards incompatible change to hydra is made.
 - *y* is the MINOR version and is incremented when a backwards compatible change to hydra is made, like changing dependencies or adding a new function, method, struct field, or type.
 - *z* is the PATCH version and is incremented after making minor changes that don't affect hydra's public API or dependencies, like fixing a bug.